SeedVault/flow/README.md

 ## Who consumes it?
-- a flow engine, which usually can be built using any language of choice, but as of now Botanic has chosen ChatScript and PHP in writing it.
-ChatScipt is a rule-based engine, where rules are created by human writers in program scripts through a process called dialog flow scripting
+- a flow engine, which usually can be built using any language of choice, but as of now Botanic has chosen Python and PHP in writing it.

 ## What does it give?